chippr-robotics/chippr-geth/README.md

-#This is currently an experimental verison of geth for ethereum classic.
+#This is currently an experimental verison of multi-geth for ethereum classic.

 ## Chipprgeth: An Ethereum Protocol Provider